Child Custody Lawyers in Tallahassee

 Once you have responded to the petition, the judge will consider all information and make a decision based on the best interests of your children.
 Your spouse must argue in court that the move will have a positive effect on your children and not cause any emotional trauma that would otherwise not occur.
 Your children, too, will be given the opportunity to state their preferences for moving or staying.
 Once all information and testimonies have been given, the judge will decide whether or not to allow the move.

-Divorce attorneys in Tallahassee, FL, like Matt Liebenhaut, can help you act in the best interests of your children.
+Tallahassee Child Custody Lawyers in FL, like Matt Liebenhaut, can help you act in the best interests of your children.
 Our office will fight to protect your rights as a parent and help you provide your children with a situation beneficial to them.